 TIP: Not into the expensive designer duds?
 Capri is also known for making hand-crafted leather sandals, and they're surprisingly inexpensive.
 Allow yourself enough time to get there and be measured, so cobblers have enough time to make them.
 Then pick them up later in the day on your way to dinner.
 Don't leave without a touch of the Amalfi Coast uniquely customized to you.

 Dinner or Aperitivo near the Piazzetta

 There's no shortage of fine restaurants on Capri, but two of our favorite restaurants on the Amalfi Coast get you just far enough away from the crowds: Buca di Baco is just off the Piazzetta and has the best Baba Rhum cake I've ever had.
 Ristorante Michel'angelo is a favorite for their amazing food and mozzarella bar.

 - If you're short on time but still want to relax before heading back, opt for Aperitivo (Italian Happy Hour) at the Piccolo Bar.
 Order an Aperol Spritz and enjoy the prime location - right in the center of the action under the Clock Tower in the Piazzetta!

-- For dinner, try some of Campania Italy's most famous foods while you're here like fresh bufala mozzarella and stuffed squash blossoms.
+- For dinner, try some of Campania's most famous regional foods while you're here like fresh bufala mozzarella and stuffed squash blossoms.
 And of course, the perfect glass of limoncello to end the perfect meal!